Econophysics: Basic tools

+Nobel laureate and founder of experimental economics Vernon L. Smith has used econophysics to model sociability via implementation of ideas in Humanomics.
+There, noisy decision making and interaction parameters that facilitate the social action responses of reward and punishment result in spin glass models identical to those in physics.

 Quantifiers derived from information theory were used in several papers by econophysicist Aurelio F. Bariviera and coauthors in order to assess the degree in the informational efficiency of stock markets.
 Zunino et al. use an innovative statistical tool in the financial literature: the complexity-entropy causality plane.
 This Cartesian representation establish an efficiency ranking of different markets and distinguish different bond market dynamics.
 It was found that more developed countries have stock markets with higher entropy and lower complexity, while those markets from emerging countries have lower entropy and higher complexity.
 Moreover, the authors conclude that the classification derived from the complexity-entropy causality plane is consistent with the qualifications assigned by major rating companies to the sovereign instruments.
 A similar study developed by Bariviera et al. explore the relationship between credit ratings and informational efficiency of a sample of corporate bonds of US oil and energy companies using also the complexity–entropy causality plane.
 They find that this classification agrees with the credit ratings assigned by Moody's.

 Another good example is random matrix theory, which can be used to identify the noise in financial correlation matrices.
 One paper has argued that this technique can improve the performance of portfolios, e.g., in applied in portfolio optimization.

-There are, however, various other tools from physics that have so far been used, such as fluid dynamics, classical mechanics and quantum mechanics (including so-called classical economy, quantum economics and quantum finance), and the path integral formulation of statistical mechanics.
+The ideology of econophysics is embodied in the probabilistic economic theory and, on its basis, in the unified market theory.